Tojiro Basic Santoku 170 mm – versatile Japanese knife

 How do I maintain my Tojiro santoku knife?

-Wash the knife by hand with mild soap and dry it thoroughly after use.
-Use a wooden or plastic cutting board, and sharpen the knife regularly to maintain its sharpness.
+Wash the knife by hand with mild washing-up liquid and dry it thoroughly after use.
+Use a wooden or plastic chopping board and sharpen the knife regularly to maintain its edge.

-What is the difference between a santoku knife and a regular chef's knife?
+What is the difference between a santoku knife and a standard chef's knife?

-The santoku knife typically has a wider, shorter blade with a less pointed tip and a straighter edge.
-It is designed for a vertical cutting technique, while Western chef's knives are often used with a rocking motion.
+The santoku knife typically has a wider, shorter blade with less tip and a straighter edge.
+It is designed for a vertical cutting technique, whereas Western chef's knives are often used with a rocking motion.